izivkov/GShockTimeServer/README.md

 ![TFT154 LCD front](images/tft154-front.jpg)
 ![TFT154 LCD back](images/tft154-back.jpg)

 This is a lower-cost generic display with the same ST7789 driver chip.
 It must be wired using jumper cables to the correct GPIO pins.
-See [Connecting the 1.54" TFT SPI LCD to Raspberry Pi](#connecting-the-154-tft-spi-lcd-to-raspberry-pi) for instructions.

 👉 You can get the display [here](https://amzn.to/3TSXM70)
-👉 And the Jumper Wires [here]](https://amzn.to/4eXT55D)
+👉 And the Jumper Wires [here](https://amzn.to/4eXT55D)

-### Wiring Instructions for the

 Here is how to connect the `1.54"-TFT-SPI LCD` to Rasoberry Pi 40-pin header: